Quick summary

 How to fix broken internal links once they are identified

-Let’s look into the possible solutions when you have internal broken links that you need to fix.
+Let’s look at the possible solutions when you have broken internal links.

 Update the link